Introduction to Python OS Module

 Output:

-As you can see, the return is a collection of five objects: the name of OS, name of the machine, release details of the OS, version details of the OS, and finally, the hardware configuration.
+As you can see, the return is a collection of five objects: the name of the OS, the name of the machine, the release details of the OS, the version details of the OS, and finally, the hardware configuration.

-These are the functions provided into the OS module for a python programming language; these functions can be used for a specific purpose and are easy to execute.
+These are the functions provided in the OS module for a Python programming language; these functions can be used for a specific purpose and are easy to execute.

 Conclusion

-Python’s OS Module works as an interface between the Python Programming Language and the Host Operating System.
-Making operations like creating, deleting, renaming a directory or checking the user that we are logged in with and many such are possible with the OS module.
-We can simply run these functions within the python shell or write and execute a script.
+Python’s OS Module interfaces the Python Programming Language and the Host Operating System.
+The OS module allows us to perform operations such as creating, deleting, and renaming a directory, as well as checking the logged-in user and many others.
+We can simply run these functions within the Python shell or write and execute a script.

 Recommended Articles